- Class: Mammalia

 Patience and partners.
 The breakup of the former USSR led to uncontrolled hunting for meat.
 Demand for saiga horn (and relentless poaching to acquire it), which is used in Chinese folk medicine, led to a dramatically skewed sex ratio—100 females for every male—and resulted in a catastrophic drop in birth rates, and will likely have significant genetic impacts as well.

-San Diego Zoo Global is part of an international collaboration to help this critically endangered antelope.
-Since 2015, San Diego Zoo Global has partnered with the Saiga Conservation Alliance (SCA) and other organizations to collaborate on various aspects of saiga conservation and conservation education.
+San Diego Zoo Wildlife Alliance is part of an international collaboration to help this critically endangered antelope.
+Since 2015, San Diego Zoo Wildlife Alliance has partnered with the Saiga Conservation Alliance (SCA) and other organizations to collaborate on various aspects of saiga conservation and conservation education.
 One aspect of this was to hold a teacher training workshop in Nukus, Uzbekistan to provide educators with an increased capacity to teach conservation to their students, including the saigas’ role in the ecosystem and its migration patterns.
 One of our educators also created a saiga conservation education teaching guide and booklet called “Spirit of the Saiga” that has already been translated into Russian, and is widely used across the region.